Genaker/TerraformMagentoCloud/README.md

 The behavior of any terraform destroy command can be previewed at any time with an equivalent `terraform plan -destroy` command.

-# Production staging environments
+# Production & staging environments

 You can copy/paste folders to create new environments.
-Consider the following file structure, which defines three magento environments (prod, project-3 and stage) with the same infrastructure in each one (an app, a MySQL database, and a VPC):
+Consider the following files structure, which defines three magento environments (prod, project-3 and stage) with the same infrastructure in each one (an app, a MySQL database, and a VPC):
 ```
 └── magento
     ├── prod